 The oldest apple orchard in Smithfield, Jaswell’s Farm is family owned and operated.
-With a bakery and farm stand on site, families have the opportunity to purchase delicious fall favorites such as pie, cider donuts, and apple cider.
+With a bakery and farm stand on-site, families have the opportunity to purchase delicious fall favorites such as pie, cider donuts, and apple cider.
 Don’t miss out on the farm’s speciality: candy apples!
 Jaswell’s Farm’s candy apples have been featured on the Food Network and can be shipped nationally.
 Make sure you call ahead to confirm the “you-pick” conditions of the orchard.

 150 Austin Avenue

-Family own and operated for four generations, Steere Orchard has about 12 varieties of apples available for picking each fall.
+Family-owned and operated for four generations, Steere Orchard has about 12 varieties of apples available for picking each fall.
 Their farm stand sells goodies such as local honey and apple butter, and hayrides are free on the weekends.

 1 Snake Hill Road